- PH: Range is 7.35-7.45

 It has been cited that approximately 2-3 in every 1000 live births results in cerebral palsy.
-But approximately 1 in every 12,000 live births are caused by something being done wrong by a doctor, nurse, or hospital resulting in oxygen deprivation.
+But about 1 in every 12,000 live births are caused by something being done wrong by a doctor, nurse, or hospital resulting in oxygen deprivation.
 These are the types of cases that lend themselves to medical malpractice lawsuits.
-If it can be proven that the baby appeared to be progressing normally during pregnancy, but during labor or shortly afterward, the baby began showing signs of fetal distress and either someone (the nurse or doctor), or something (the hospital or equipment) did not act appropriately, or quickly enough, then there is a good chance that there is a basis for a lawsuit.
-Rarely do the victim's parents know one way or the other without hiring a lawyer and having them collect the medical records to see what really happened.
-In general, the best cerebral palsy cases are the ones with a clearly defined cause of injury.Examples of Settlements and Verdict in Cerebral Palsy Cases
+If it can be proven that the baby appeared to be progressing normally during pregnancy, but the child began showing signs of fetal distress and either someone did not act appropriately, or quickly enough, then there is a good chance that there is a basis for a lawsuit.
+The most common culprits are doctors but nurses can also make mistakes that can lead to CP.

 - 2012: $36,737,660 Florida Verdict – Plaintiff presents to a women’s center and is advised that she is 22.3 weeks into a pregnancy.
 Due to the gestational age and complications involved with a prior delivery of another child, Plaintiff decides to terminate the pregnancy.
 She is given the first injection of Cytotec, as well as one injection of RU-486.
 The injections occur over an 11-hour period without an examination by a physician.
 After failing to have completed the abortion, the Plaintiff leaves the facility.
 Several hours later Plaintiff presents to a medical center where a child is delivered via C-section.
 The child suffers from severe cerebral palsy and cannot speak, walk or take care of herself.
 Plaintiff files suit on her child’s behalf and contends that if she’d been seen by a doctor and given a sonogram, there was a reasonable expectation that the doctor would have determined that her fetus was viable and that abortion was no longer an option.
 Plaintiff contends there was no medical personnel available at the facility.
 Defendants argue that if Plaintiff had stayed, the abortion would have been completed.
-The case was initially dismissed in 2006, but later reversed and reinstated in 2009.
+The case was initially dismissed but later reversed and reinstated in 2009.
 The jury awarded $18,737,660.16 in compensatory damages to the Plaintiff including $432,305.16 for past medical damages and $18,275,355 for the child’s future life care.
 This jury was also pretty mad, awarding an additional $18,000,000 in punitive damages.

 - 2012: $21,000,000 Verdict in Maryland.
-A Glen Burnie, Maryland couple allege their son's doctors at Johns Hopkins should have delivered him by c-section instead of a prolonged vaginal birth that lead to oxygen deprivation and cerebral palsy.
+A Glen Burnie, Maryland couple allege their son's doctors at Johns Hopkins should have delivered him by c-section instead of a prolonged vaginal birth that leads to oxygen deprivation and cerebral palsy.
 Doctors argued that ultrasounds showed no brain swelling after the birth, which is what you might expect a lack of oxygen to the brain.
 Thankfully, the child suffered no mental injuries but had a myriad of physical problems.
 Still, the jury awarded $18 million for future medical expenditures, $2 million for future lost wages, and $1 million for non-economic pain and suffering.

 - 2012: $5,000,000 Settlement in Washington.
 A baby girl is born, limp and pale, with no respiratory effort, and a heart rate of 30.
 She is resuscitated and taken to the nursery for observation.
-Spontaneous rupture of the membranes occurred over four hours prior to the delivery and the fluid was clear at that time.
+Spontaneous rupture of the membranes occurred over four hours before the delivery, and the fluid was clear at that time.
 At 25-27 hours of life, the infant develops seizures and is transferred to a children’s hospital.
 Months later, the infant is eventually diagnosed with cerebral palsy and dystonic quadriplegia.
-Doctors at the children’s center had difficulty determining the underlying etiology of the infant’s hypoxic ischemic injury, but medical records indicate that the fetal heart monitoring strips show “good beat-to-beat variability” indicating that the injuries may have occurred prior to labor and delivery.
+Doctors at the children’s center had difficulty determining the underlying etiology of the infant’s hypoxic ischemic injury, but medical records indicate that the fetal heart monitoring strips show “good beat-to-beat variability” indicating that the injuries may have occurred before labor and delivery.
 The treating neurologist indicates that her injuries may have occurred during a period of delayed fetal movement earlier in the pregnancy, while other treating physicians indicate that there are multiple causes of cerebral palsy including infection, genetic disorders, trauma, and others.
 Plaintiffs allege that Defendants failed to identify signs of fetal distress including uterine hyperstimulation and also that Defendants lost the fetal heart tracing for the last hour and a half of labor.
 Defendants testify that there was no violation of the standard of care and that she did not fit the strict criteria for having sustained an intrapartum hypox ischemic injury.
-They claim the injury occurred prior to labor and delivery.
-After an unsuccessful mediation, the parties eventually reached a settlement one week prior to trial.
+They claim the injury occurred before labor and delivery.
+After an unsuccessful mediation, the parties eventually reached a settlement one week before trial.

 - 2012: $103,075,618 Verdict in New York.
 A woman in her 25th week of gestation presents to the hospital with complaints of a painful condition of her abdomen.
 Several hours later, it is determined that she was experiencing labor.
 Delivery is promptly performed and she gives birth to twins, concluding a difficult final state of pregnancy.
-Two weeks prior to this event, she experienced a premature rupture of her amniotic membrane, was admitted to the hospital, monitored, and prescribed rest.
+Two weeks before this event, she experienced a premature rupture of her amniotic membrane, was admitted to the hospital, monitored, and prescribed rest.
 It is determined that one of the twins has cerebral palsy.
-Suit is filed and Plaintiffs allege that the infant’s cerebral palsy is the result of a failure to prevent the child’s premature delivery.
+Suit is filed.
+Plaintiffs allege that the infant’s cerebral palsy is the result of a failure to prevent the child’s premature delivery.
 Plaintiffs sue multiple entities including the medical center and the OB/GYN.
 Plaintiffs further claim that the resulting injury was a product of a failure to recognize the onset of labor, that the contractions were not recognized by the hospital’s staff though confirmed on the monitor’s readings.
 Plaintiffs additionally contend that the injury was the result of trauma that occurred during the infant’s passage through her mother’s vagina, and that the injury could have been prevented by an episiotomy or Caesarean delivery.
 Defendants contend that they properly managed the delivery and the prenatal period.
 Plaintiffs are awarded $103,075,618 broken down several ways. $17,000,000 for past pain and suffering; $60,000,000 for future pain and suffering; $247,219 for future surgeries; $1,785,161 for rehabilitation (60 years); $8,240,175 for medical equipment and other medical expenses (for 60 years); $10,022,315 for assisted living (30 years); and $5,780,449 for future lost earnings (40 years).

 - More CP verdicts and settlements